 10 Best Mountain Biking Trails In Park City Utah

-Park City, Utah is known among the mountain biking community as a premier mountain biking destination.
+Park City, Utah is known among the mountain biking community as one of the premier mountain biking destinations in the United States.

 Amazing Mountain Bike Trails in Park City Utah

 If you’re looking to experience some of Park City’s finest MTB trails yourself then this article is for you.

 Here we’ve listed our top picks for the 10 best mountain biking trails in Park City.
 We’ve also included some useful information and what you can expect from each trail.

 If you’re looking for a fun, flowing trail with the occasional technical section peppered in, you’ll love the Flying Dog Trail.

 Flying dog is an 8 mile intermediate trail.
 This out-and-back singletrack trail has an elevation of +380/333 ft.
 As mentioned, this trail features some mellow climbs, fun descents, and some technical switchbacks.

 This trail is also part of a larger trail system that you can continue if you’re itching for more.